shyaboi/docker-useless/README.md

 Working on making the editor more responsive and with more options.

 Implimenting sercuirty fixes as they come up.
-In it's current state it is a very vunarable application, but the containerization will help.
+In it's current state it is a very vunarable application, but the current level of containerization helps, but we want to seperate routes further by making each route fully in its own docker container.